Cox-Automotive/alks.js/API.md

 - props <code>Object</code> - An object containing the following properties
     - .accountId <code>string</code> - The 12-digit account ID associated with the custom role
     - .role <code>string</code> - The user's role associated with the account
+    - .maxKeyDuration <code>number</code> - The maximum key duration for this account

 **Example**
 ```js